pharish93/FaceDetection/README.md

 ![alt text](https://github.com/pharish93/FaceDetection/blob/master/Reports/netowrk_sections.png "Netowork Architecture")

-In this work is an extension of the Faster RCNN architecture, The proposed method addresses two issues in adapting the the Faster RCNN architecture for face detection:
+This work is an extension of the Faster RCNN architecture, The proposed method addresses two issues in adapting the the Faster RCNN architecture for face detection:
 1. One is to eliminate the heuristic design of predefined anchor boxes in the region proposals network (RPN) by exploiting a 3D mean face model.
 2. The other is to replace the generic RoI (Region-of-Interest) pooling layer with a configuration pooling layer to respect underlying object structures.